tpokorra/user_cas/README.md

 3. Access the applications panel and enable the CAS app.
 4. Access the administration panel and configure the CAS app.

 CONFIGURATION
 =============

 The app is configured by using the administration panel.
+Please make sure to configure with an admin user, authenticated locally against your owncloud instance (and not against CAS).
 Make sure to fill in all the fields provided.

 CAS Server
 ----------